-It has been about a month since the last earnings report for Hain Celestial (HAIN).
-Shares have lost about 3.2% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Hain Celestial (HAIN).
+Shares have lost about 1.5% in that time frame, underperforming the S&P 500.

-Net sales advanced 3% year over year to $619.6 million, missing the Zacks Consensus Estimate of $629 million.
-On a currency-neutral basis, net sales dipped 1% as a low-double-digit rise in the United Kingdom and Rest of World was countered by a mid-single-digit decline in the United States.
-On adjusting for currency fluctuations, buyouts, divestitures and various other items like SKU rationalization, sales jumped 3%.
+Net sales decreased 7% year over year to $482.1 million and missed the Zacks Consensus Estimate of $493 million.
+The top line was hurt by the sluggish performance of the North America and the International segments.
+On a constant-currency basis, net sales dropped 5%.
+On adjusting for currency fluctuations, buyouts, divestitures and various other items like SKU rationalization, net sales edged down 1%.

 Costs & Margins